Amadeo Barletta Barletta

-Amadeo Barletta Barletta was born in Italy in 1894 and died in the Dominican Republic in 1975.
-He was a successful Italian entrepreneur who migrated to the Caribbean in the early years of the 20th century and made significant contributions to the modernization of transportation and the media in the Dominican Republic and Cuba.
+Amadeo Barletta Barletta was an Italian businessman who migrated to the Caribbean in the early years of the 20th century, spending time in Dominican Republic, where he served as ambassador under Benito Mussolini, and later Cuba, where his properties were nationalized following the Cuban Revolution.

-Barletta's unusual business acumen and character allowed him to overcome major adversities.
-A hurricane destroyed his properties in the Dominican Republic in 1930.
-Trujillo confiscated them in 1935.
-Batista seized his businesses in 1941.
-Fidel Castro expropriated them in 1960.

 Biography

 Curiously for an immigrant who transformed the urban landscape of Havana and other Latin American cities with the massive introduction of General Motors vehicles, the year of his birth coincided with the launching of Benz Velo the first standardized car by Karl Benz.

 He was born in the small village of San Nicola Arcella in the poor region of Calabria, where he attended elementary school and earned his first income writing letters and documents for the villagers who appreciated his exceptionally good calligraphy.
 At the early age of 17 he migrated from Italy to Puerto Rico via New York during the summer of 1912.
 His records are registered in the historical archives of Ellis Island, the only port of entry to America at that time, where he declared to be 18 years old.